hanabi/hanabi.github.io/misc/hat-guessing.md

 - In *Hat Guessing*, trash cards are called to be discarded.
 - If a non-trash card is called to be discarded, this indicates the presence of the other copy in someone else's hand.
-- When this happens, all players should make *Elimination Notes* on the relevant cards. (*Elimination Notes* are a concept borrowed from the *Hyphen-ated Convention Framework*.)
+- When this happens, all players should make *Elimination Notes* on the relevant cards. (*Elimination Notes* are a concept borrowed from the *Hyphenated Convention Framework*.)
 - If the other copy is in the same hand as the one that triggered the *Elimination Notes*, then the *Elimination Notes* should be written to the right of the card.
 For example, in a 3-player game:
   - It is the first turn of the game and nothing is played on the stacks.
   - Alice gives a *Hat-Guessing* clue.